Ahmad Shah Massoud: Assassination

-Massoud, then aged 48, was the target of an assassination plot at Khwājah Bahā ud Dīn (Khvājeh Bahāuḏḏīn), in Takhar Province in northeastern Afghanistan on September 9, 2001.
+Massoud, then aged 48, was the target of an assassination plot in Khwājah Bahā ud Dīn (Khvājeh Bahāuḏḏīn), Takhar Province in northeastern Afghanistan on September 9, 2001.
 The attackers' names were alternately given as Dahmane Abd al-Sattar, husband of Malika El Aroud, and Bouraoui el-Ouaer; or 34-year-old Karim Touzani and 26-year-old Kacem Bakkali.

 The attackers claimed to be Belgians originally from Morocco.
 According to Le Monde they transited through the municipality of Molenbeek.
 Their passports turned out to be stolen and their nationality was later determined to be Tunisian.
 Waiting for almost three weeks (during which they also interviewed Burhanuddin Rabbani and Abdul Rasul Sayyaf) for an interview opportunity, on September 8, 2001, an aide to Massoud recalls the would-be suicide attackers "were so worried" and threatened to leave if the interview did not happen in the next 24 hours (until September 10, 2001).
 They were finally granted an interview.
 During the interview, they set off a bomb composed of explosives hidden in the camera and in a battery-pack belt.
 Massoud died in a helicopter that was taking him to an Indian military field hospital at Farkhor in nearby Tajikistan.
 The explosion also killed Mohammed Asim Suhail, a United Front official, while Mohammad Fahim Dashty and Massoud Khalili were injured.
 One of the suicide attackers, Bouraoui, was killed by the explosion, while Dahmane Abd al-Sattar was captured and shot while trying to escape.

 Despite initial denials by the United Front, news of Massoud's death was reported almost immediately, appearing on the BBC, and in European and North American newspapers on September 10, 2001.
 On September 16, the United Front officially announced that Massoud had died of injuries in the suicide attack.
 Massoud was buried in his home village of Bazarak in the Panjshir Valley.
 The funeral, although in a remote rural area, was attended by hundreds of thousands of people.

 Massoud had survived assassination attempts over a period of 26 years, including attempts made by al-Qaeda, the Taliban, the Pakistani ISI and before them the Soviet KGB, the Afghan communist KHAD and Hekmatyar.
 The first attempt on Massoud's life was carried out by Hekmatyar and two Pakistani ISI agents in 1975 when Massoud was 22 years old.
 In early 2001, al-Qaeda would-be assassins were captured by Massoud's forces while trying to enter his territory.